dsmsuite/dsmsuite.github.io/downloads.md

 # Downloads

 ## System requirements

+Installation:
+* Windows 7 or 10
-* Windows platform with .NET 4.6.2 framework
+* .NET 4.6.2 framework
 * 64 bits CPU

+Buildng from source code:
+* Visual Studio 2015 (will be upgraded to Visual Studio 2019 soon)

 ## Latest version